awesome-llm-papers/awesome-llm-papers.github.io/_publications/nye2021show.markdown

 citations: 119
 bibkey: nye2021show
 additional_links: [{name: Paper, url: 'https://arxiv.org/abs/2112.00114'}]
-tags: [Few-Shot, Transformer, Model Architecture]
+tags: [Transformer, Few-Shot, Model Architecture]
 ---
 Large pre-trained language models perform remarkably well on tasks that can be done "in one pass", such as generating realistic text or synthesizing